thegialeo/bayesflow/README.md

 - [Install PyTorch](https://pytorch.org/get-started/locally/)
 - [Install TensorFlow](https://www.tensorflow.org/install)

-If you don't know which backend to use, we recommend JAX to get started.
+If you don't know which backend to use, we recommend JAX as it is currently the fastest backend.
-It is the fastest backend and already works pretty reliably with the current dev version of bayesflow.

 Once installed, [set the backend environment variable as required by keras](https://keras.io/getting_started/#configuring-your-backend).
 For example, inside your Python script write: